What Is It

 The central problem is not technical, it is financial.
 We have a thin housing footprint.
 No private partner will fund the network entirely.
 We have to contribute some portion of the network’s initial costs.
 We are proposing community contributions in excess of what would be required to just close the gap so that the partnership delivers a revenue stream to the communities as a sharing of profits.

 Our communities are generally reluctant to increase taxes or absorb other forms of debt that appear to increase individual costs.
 We respect this reluctance; most of our board shares this reluctance.
 But this is not paying for the past, how we might think of costs for schools, roads, snow plowing, administration, pensions, and facilities.
 This is an investment in the future.

-We are going to spend the rest of 2017 and the first half of 2018 explaining what we are doing to every elected official and every significant stake holder in the region.
-We will then hold a major regional conference in May of 2018, at which time we will have all partner, financial, and scheduling details finalized.
-The summer of 2018 will tell the tale—communities will be asked to vote for funds.
+We are going to spend much of Spring and Summer of 2018 explaining what we are doing to every elected official and every significant stakeholder in the region.
+We are putting out requests for proposals (RFPs) and we will have all partner, financial, and scheduling details finalized in the Fall of 2018.
+The late Fall/early Winter of 2018 will tell the tale—communities will be asked to vote for funds.
 If we are successful, engineering will begin in the fall, first construction in early 2019, the network completed in 2021.